satishshinde2048/Flashcard-Generator-project/README.md

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This project is live at: [](https://facebook.github.io/create-react-app/docs/deployment)